nf-core/taxprofiler/docs/output.md

 </details>

+By default nf-core/taxprofiler will only provide the `<sample_id>.fastp.fastq.gz` file if fastp is selected.
+The file `<sample_id>.merged.fastq.gz` will be available in the output folder if you provide the argument `--shortread_qc_includeunmerged`.
+You can change the default value for low complexity filtering by using the argument `--shortread_complexityfilter_fastp_threshold`.

 ### AdapterRemoval

 [AdapterRemoval](https://adapterremoval.readthedocs.io/en/stable/) searches for and removes remnant adapter sequences from High-Throughput Sequencing (HTS) data and (optionally) trims low quality bases from the 3' end of reads following adapter removal.
 It is popular in the field of palaeogenomics.
 The output logs are stored in the results folder, and as a part of the MultiQC report.